 Custom Built Car Registration in North Carolina

 Registering and titling a custom-built vehicle is not much different from titling any other motor vehicle.
-Registration and titling requires a visit to a vehicle and license plate renewal office and the following:

 - An inspector's report, as this special type of vehicle must be inspected for safety and drivability.